 Assessing your application

 Once we have received your application form, research proposal and supporting documents, your application will be reviewed by relevant members of academic staff within the faculty to which you have applied.
-If your research will involve working with another organisation alongside the university, we will take this into account when assessing the relevance of your proposal, as well as the advisory input and resources they may offer.

 The interview panel will normally include your potential supervisors and/or other relevant academics within the faculty.